 Every time I hear something like this it simultaneously makes me laugh and reminds me of how far I actually have to go.
 An occupational hazard of running with, coaching, and presenting with Big Names is that it’s easy to get caught in compare and despair land.
 By many of the metrics people use to determine whether people are superstars are not, I’m out of my league.
 In talent, expertise, and heart, perhaps not, but there are plenty of people who have those that we don’t call superstars.

 When I give local presentations, I’ll often ask people if they know who Seth Godin is.
 Given the role he plays in my life (as a mentor from afar) and the lives of my friends, it’s unfathomable to me that people don’t know who he is.
-And, if there were a small group of true superstars from our world, he’d have to be on the last.
+And, if there were a small group of true superstars from our world, he’d have to be on the list.
 Yet, time and time again, only 15-20% knows who is, unless it’s a group familiar with the Internet world.

 I’m just as shocked when they don’t know who David Allen, Stephen Covey, Micheal Porter, Peter Drucker, Dan Pink, or Mihaly Csikszentmihalyi are.
 I’m quite sure this reeks of know-it-all-ness, but that’s not what I’m trying to convey; a decade ago, I could’ve only named three of the above (Allen, Covey, and Drucker) and I’ve always been an avid non-fiction reader and, thus, a certified geek.